robert-abc/helsinki/README.md

 * We ran part one with a single degraded image (from each step), varying the PSF radius, comparing the output to the corresponding sharp image, and choosing the "best" radius.
 * We limited our radius to integer numbers, but it was possible to choose non-integer numbers too.

-One example can be seen in the notebook "Find_Radius-s5r8.ipynb" of this repository, where s5 denotes step 05 and r8 denotes radius = 8.
+One example can be seen in the notebook  <a href="Find_Radius-s5r8.ipynb">Find_Radius-s5r8</a> of this repository, where s5 denotes step 05 and r8 denotes radius = 8.
 The result is shown in cells #16 and #17.
 This notebook also illustrates the reconstruction part one: given the radius, reconstruct all the blurred images in the training set.